Ebola: Guinea

 In February 2021, Sakoba Keita, head of Guinea's national health agency confirmed that three people had died of Ebola in the south-eastern region near the city of Nzérékoré.
 A further five people also tested positive.
 Keita also confirmed more testing was underway, and attempts to trace and isolate further cases had begun.
 On 14 February, the Guinean government declared an Ebola epidemic.
 The outbreak may have started following reactivation of a latent case in a survivor of an earlier outbreak.
 As of 4 May 2021, 23 cases were reported, with no new cases or deaths since 3 April 2021.
 A 42-day countdown period was started on 8 May 2021, and on 19 June, the outbreak was declared over.

 Ivory Coast

-On 14 August 2021, The Ministry of Health of Cote d’Ivoire confirmed the country's first case of Ebola since 1994.
-This came after the Institut Pasteur in Cote d'Ivoire confirmed the Ebola Virus Disease in samples collected from a patient, who was hospitalized in the commercial capital of Abidjan, after arriving from Guinea.
+On 14 August 2021, The Ministry of Health of Cote d'Ivoire confirmed the country's first case of Ebola since 1994.
+This came after the Institut Pasteur in Cote d'Ivoire confirmed the Ebola Virus Disease in samples collected from a patient, who was hospitalised in the commercial capital of Abidjan, after arriving from Guinea.

 However, on 31 August 2021, the WHO found that, after further tests in a laboratory in Lyon, the patient did not have Ebola.
-The cause of her disease is still being analyzed.
+The cause of her disease is still being analysed.